 The Higher Learning Commission of the North Central Association of Colleges and Schools.

 The Master’s of Music Therapy program is accredited by both:

 How much do Music Therapists Earn?

 This will depend upon many factors including: where you are practicing, years of experience, educational training and preparation, the institution, and the client population.
 And if the patient’s insurance reimburses, etc. The American Music Therapy Association reports that in 2018 the median earnings of music therapists was $48,835.

 Hospitals, psychiatric facilities, schools, prisons, community centers, daycare centers, training institutes, universities and private practice to name a few.
 Music therapists work in a wide variety of settings.

 Some insurance companies do reimburse for Music Therapy and as the profession becomes more widely known, that number is and should continue to grow.
 Currently, it will depend on the insurance company and area of the world.

 Why should I get a Master’s degree in Music Therapy?

-Most countries outside of the U.S. and some U.S. states require a master’s degree for you to practice.
+Most countries outside of the U.S. require a master’s degree for you to practice.
 The AMTA is under discussions about transition to a master’s level entry as a requirement to become a board certified music therapist.